Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/Time_NTP_ProcessStartInterlock.md

 | Input Options     | `Disabled`<br>`Enabled` | `false`<br>`true`

+!!!
+Warning
+    This is an **Expert Parameter**!
+Only change it if you understand what it does!

 ## Description

 Process starts only with valid time to ensure proper and plausible result documentation.